 ADP (NASDAQ:ADP) is Paychex’s primary competitor, but increasingly has come into competition with cloud-native HCM software providers like Asure (NYSE: ASUR), Ceridian (NYSE:CDAY), (Paycom (NYSE:PAYC), Paycor (NASDAQ:PYCR), Paylocity (NASDAQ:PCTY), and Workday (NASDAQ:WDAY).

-As you can see below, Paychex's revenue growth has been unremarkable over the last two years, growing from quarterly revenue of $932.2 million, to $1.2 billion.
+As you can see below, Paychex's revenue growth has been unremarkable over the last two years, growing from quarterly revenue of $1.03 billion in Q4 FY2021, to $1.23 billion.

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-Paychex's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 70.9% in Q1.
+Paychex's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 69.9% in Q4.

 Cash Is King

-If you follow StockStory for a while, you know that we put an emphasis on cash flow.
+If you have followed StockStory for a while, you know that we put an emphasis on cash flow.
 Why, you ask?
 We believe that in the end cash is king, as you can't use accounting profits to pay the bills.
-Paychex's free cash flow came in at $333.7 million in Q1, down 6.05% year on year.
+Paychex's free cash flow came in at $363.3 million in Q4, up 19.5% year on year.

 Is Now The Time?

-Paychex's price to sales ratio based on the next twelve months is 8.1x, suggesting that the market has long term growth expectations from the business.
+Given its price to sales ratio based on the next twelve months is 7.6x, Paychex is priced with expectations of a long-term growth, and there's no doubt it is a bit of a market darling, at least for some.
 While we have no doubt one can find things to like about the company, and the price is not completely unreasonable, we think that at the moment there might be better opportunities in the market.

 To get the best start with StockStory check out our most recent Stock picks, and then sign up to our earnings alerts by adding companies to your watchlist here.
 We typically have the quarterly earnings results analyzed within seconds from the data being released, and especially for the companies reporting pre-market, this often gives investors the chance to react to the results before the market has fully absorbed the information.